Stay connected

 Arming your fleet of vehicles with GPS devices will encourage driver safety, improve driving behavior, and reduce your insurance costs as a result.

 The use of a GPS tracking device also discourages employees from using company vehicles for personal use.
-If they know their car or truck is being monitored for location and miles driven, the driver will be more cautious about where and when they drive the company vehicle.
+If they know their car or truck is monitored for location and miles driven, the driver will execute caution about where and when they drive the company vehicle.
 Insurers know that the more a vehicle is driven, the higher the chances of any type of accident.
 This advantage to GPS use lowers insurance costs as well as fuel costs.

 Additionally, GPS tracking allows fleet managers to save on fuel usage by measuring idle times, saving vehicle wear and tear and gas costs.
 All these savings improve a company’s bottom line and provide better customer service.
 Insurers are aware of how providing this kind of guidance to drivers makes for a better driver for them to insure.